calcuttarain/Signal-Processing/Detectarea și Clasificarea Aritmiilor EKG pe 12 Derivații/README.md

 ### Key Features:
 - **Signal Preprocessing:** Filtering and segmentation of EKG signals to extract relevant cardiac beats.
 - **Sparse Representation:** Utilizing algorithms like Orthogonal Matching Pursuit (OMP) and K-SVD for feature extraction.
-- **Machine Learning Classification:** Employing models such as SVM or logistic regression to classify arrhythmic beats.
+- **Machine Learning Classification:** Employing models such as ERT
 - **Extensibility:** The pipeline can be adapted for other signal processing tasks such as noise reduction, inpainting, or multi-class arrhythmia classification.

 ---